Angel’s Trumpet | The Mystical Hanging Flower Blooming in Latin Festivals

 Pruning

-Prune after flowering or during winter to remove old or crowded branches and maintain its shape.
+Prune after flowering or during winter to remove old and crowded branches, maintaining a healthy shape.

 Conclusion